codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

   * Of course the problem is that we have to run this for many repetitions to reach thermal equilibrium else the learning may go wrong.
     * Actually this last statement is misleading.
 It turns out to still work, even if we only run the learning for a short time.
 * Contrastive divergence: A very surprising short-cut
+  * [FWC - like negative sampling again? just change the input so that it's a little wrong, the reconstruction, not the global "wrong"]
   * stop after computing <v_i, h_j>_1
   * Instead of measuring the statistics at equilibrium, we measure after one full update of the Markov chain
   * Δw_ij = epsilon(<v_i, h_j>_0 - <v_i, h_j>_1) ... this is CD1 (constrastive divergence, 1 step)